syuntoku14/syuntoku14-hugo-source/content/home/other_publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 35

-title: Selected Publications
+title: Domestic Conference and Workshop Papers
 subtitle: ''

 content: